zd4y/discordbot/README.md

 Replace the text between the brackets with the actual tokens, you have to get those from discord and from google.

-Alternatively, add the environment variables with export:
+Alternatively, add the environment variables with export from your terminal:

 ```
 export DISCORD_TOKEN={Your bot's discord token here}